vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

  - Address can be embedded in Person entity
     - Address as separate entity annotated with @Embeddable
     - In Person class, Address field is annotated with @Embedded
-    - Can use @AttributeOverride annotation to specifi mappings from columns to fields
+    - Can use @AttributeOverride annotation to specify mappings from columns to fields

 ##JPA Queries